A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Visit Fabrica La Aurora – located in an old textile factory, this is the place to get your fill of art, sculptures, and other artisan products.
 It’s a showcase of artists who live in San Miguel.

-You could spend an entire afternoon browsing the galleries looking for the next painting that will adorn your entryway or the perfect sculpture that will sit on your patio.
-The prices were a bit out of my reach, so I browsed for about two hours.
-There are also several onsite restaurants and cafes.
+You could spend an entire afternoon browsing the galleries, looking for the next painting that will adorn your entryway or the perfect sculpture to sit on your patio.

 Horseback riding – this was my favorite activity during our trip!
 Jake and I did the private sunset horseback riding experience and loved every minute.
 The views were incredible.